Scilab-RL/Scilab-RL/README.md

 Currently, all goal-conditioned gym environments are supported.
 A list of all tested environments can be found in `conf/main.yaml`.

 ### Install CoppeliaSim and RL Bench
-If you'd like to use environments simulated with CoppeliaSim, [download CoppeliaSim](https://www.coppeliarobotics.com/downloads) and set the following paths accordingly.
+If you'd like to use environments simulated with CoppeliaSim, [download CoppeliaSim Edu 4.1.0](https://www.coppeliarobotics.com/previousVersions) (4.2.0 causes problems with some environments) and set the following paths accordingly.
 ```
 COPPELIASIM_ROOT=EDIT/ME/PATH/TO/COPPELIASIM/INSTALL/DIR